llm-bible/llm-bible.github.io/_publications/carlini2023llm.markdown

 bibkey: carlini2023llm
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.15008"}
-tags: ['Security', 'Model Architecture', 'Language Modeling', 'GPT', 'Prompting']
+tags: ['GPT', 'Language Modeling', 'Model Architecture', 'Security', 'Prompting']
 ---
 Large language models (LLMs) are now highly capable at a diverse range of tasks.
 This paper studies whether or not GPT-4, one such LLM, is capable of